AnwyllLe2109/a-blog-website/README.txt

         - Changed all the html to hbs, editing the main page
         - Need to understand the use of app.use() (express)
         - The design would be blue and white(update the color later)
+    3. 30-08-2022 - 11:30pm
+        - Get back to work
+        - Trying to create a carousal and some part of the introduction page
+        - We should add some function where people can view or create blog from the carousal